“In the eye of a hurricane, there is quiet/

 “I never said that,” Kaiba said.

-Jounouchi was too tired to rewind that conversation, but believed Kaiba.
+Jounouchi was too tired to rewind that conversation, but he believed Kaiba.
 Maybe he had just said something about following him.
 “Well, oh-kay.
 You uh,....got a phone charger I could borrow, maybe?”

 “Desk.
 Don’t touch anything.”